iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * **9. Learn your times table**
   * File : [9-times_table.c](./9-times_table.c)
     * Required : A function that prints the 9 times table, starting with 0.
   <br><br>

 * **10. a + b**
   * File : [10-add.c](./10-add.c)
     * Required : A function that adds two integers and returns the result.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
   <br><br>

 * **11. 98 Battery Street, the OG**
   * File : [11-print_to_98.c](./11-print_to_98.c)
     * Required : The function returns a pointer to the result